 The District leases a portion of its facilities for the middle college.
 This agreement is for a period of 40 years.
-During the fiscal year, the District recognized \$27,000 in lease revenue and \$18,848 in interest revenue related to these agreements.
-At June 30, 2022, the District recorded \$423,161 in lease receivables and \$415,909 in deferred inflows of resources for these arrangements.
+During the fiscal year, the District recognized \$27,000 in lease revenue and \$18,492 in interest revenue related to these agreements.
+At June 30, 2023, the District recorded \$414,653 in lease receivables and \$400,505 in deferred inflows of resources for these arrangements.
 The District used an interest rate of 4%, based on the rates available to finance real estate or machinery and equipment over the same time periods.

-Note 6 - Capital and Right-to-use Leased Assets
+Note 6 - Capital Assets, Right-to-use Leased Assets, and Right-to-use Subscription IT Assets

-Capital and right-to-use leased asset activity for the District for the year ended June 30, 2022, was as follows:
+Capital asset, right-to-use leased asset, and right-to-use subscription IT asset activity for the District for the year ended June 30, 2023, was as follows: